microsoft/vscode-webview-ui-toolkit-samples/react/hello-world/README.md

 # Hello World React Sample Extension

-This is the sample extension that goes along with the Webview UI Toolkit [Getting Started Guide](https://github.com/microsoft/vscode-webview-toolkit/blob/main/docs/getting-started.md).
+This is a React-based reimplementation of the default [hello-world](../default/hello-world) sample extension that demonstrates how to set up and use a React + Webview UI Toolkit webview extension.

 ![A screenshot of the sample extension.](./assets/helloworld-screenshot.png)

 ## Documentation

-For a deeper dive into how this sample works, [read the documentation](./docs/react-toolkit-setup).
+For a deeper dive into how this sample works, [read the documentation](./docs/react-toolkit-guide).

 ## Run The Sample